HISTORY OF ARJAA

 In September of 2004, the school-based program Restorative Action was launched, in partnership with School District 34.
 Designed to provide ways of dealing with school-based conflicts and problems such as bullying, harassment, vandalism, and fighting, Restorative Action provides training in conflict resolution for staff, students and parents, as well as mediation for cases.
 Designated schools have become Restorative Action project sites, in which full program implementation has been developed over several years.
 Restorative Action encourages the development of respectful, positive, caring school communities.

 In 2007, ARJAA launched "Restorative Action through Mentoring", which was designed to provide follow-up support to young people being held responsible through restorative processes.
 Applying learning from other well-established mentoring programs, ARJAA's mentoring program provides friendship, positive role models, and support to help ensure that the Restorative Justice mediated agreement is successfully fulfilled.

-ARJAA is a young and growing organization, vitally concerned with finding innovative ways to impart restorative values and practices to our community.
+ARJAA is an established organization, vitally concerned with finding innovative ways to impart restorative values and practices to our community.
 Our vision is to: “Repair the harm…restore relationships… rebuild community.”
 At the heart of what we do is a core of values, including respect, empathy, and reconciliation, accountability to community, listening, care and concern.
 These values are expressed through processes which allow people who have been affected by conflict or wrongdoing to meet together with those who have harmed them, in a safe and guided context designed to protect the safety, respect and dignity of all participants.
 Restorative Justice strives to resolve conflict through restorative means: striving not to punish but to repair the harm done; to work toward reconciliation, peace-making and restoration of broken relationships; and to rebuild and heal the community harmed by the event.